svlandeg/spacy-layout/README.md

 | --- | --- | --- |
 | `path` | `str` / `Path` | Path to document to process. |
 | **RETURNS** | `Doc` | The processed spaCy `Doc` object. |

-## ✨ Prodigy Recipes

-The package includes [Prodigy](https://prodi.gy) recipes for annotating the extracted data in a convenient text-based way, e.g. to add named entities and other span annotations or assign categories to the documents.
-You can also  use `spacy-layout` in your own [custom recipes](https://prodi.gy/docs/custom-recipes) to support PDFs and other documents as input to Prodigy.
-For more PDF workflows, see the [Prodigy-PDF](https://prodi.gy/plugins#pdf) plugin.

-> ⚠ **Coming soon**